 Doha Forum Hosts High-Level Roundtable On Global Governance At China And Globalization Forum

-(MENAFN- Gulf Times) The Doha Forum hosted a high-level roundtable on global governance as part of the 11th annual China and Globalisation Forum, organised by the Center for China and Globalisation, reaffirming Doha Forum's commitment to inclusive dialogue and enhancing South-South cooperation.
+Beijing: The Doha Forum hosted a high-level roundtable on global governance as part of the 11th annual China and Globalization Forum, organized by the Center for China and Globalization, reaffirming Doha Forum's commitment to inclusive dialogue and enhancing South-South cooperation.

 During her remarks, Al Kuwari stated that the question today is not whether we need new approaches to global cooperation, but how we can achieve it in representative, inclusive, and effective ways that respond to the complex modern world.

-Featured speakers included the former member of the Turkish Parliament Unal Cevikoz, the former Assistant Foreign Minister of Egypt Khaled Omara, President of the Institute of Economic and Technological Research at China National Petroleum Corporation Lu Ruquan, The Non-Resident Fellow at the Middle East Council on Global Affairs Rashid Al Mohannadi, Head of Planning and Partnership Evaluation at Qatar Fund for Development Sheikha Al Sheibi, Founder and President of Synergia Foundation Toby Simon, Senior Non-Resident Fellow at the Center for China and Globalization Xu Huicheng, and Center for China's International Knowledge on Development Zhou Taidong.
+Featured speakers included Former Member of the Turkish Parliament H E Unal Cevikoz, Former Assistant Foreign Minister of Egypt H E Khaled Omara, President of the Institute of Economic and Technological Research at China National Petroleum Corporation Lu Ruquan, The Non-Resident Fellow at the Middle East Council on Global Affairs Rashid Al Mohannadi, Head of Planning and Partnership Evaluation at Qatar Fund for Development Sheikha Al Sheibi, Founder and President of Synergia Foundation Toby Simon, Senior Non-Resident Fellow at the Center for China and Globalization Xu Huicheng, and Center for China's International Knowledge on Development Zhou Taidong.

 The discussions explored China's role as a regulator, investor, and development partner across Africa, Asia, Latin America, and the Middle East, alongside the influence of the Global South in shaping international trade, development finance, and multilateral systems.